bdxio/bdxio-yt-publisher/README.md

 _Notice that you'll need to manually copy paste the OAuth authorization URL to give access to your YouTube account_

-You can run the application locally, using `NODE_ENV=production yarn start` to start the processing.
+You can also run the application locally, using `NODE_ENV=production yarn start` to start the processing.
-Upon start the application should ask for access to the Google account, make sure that you select the BDX I/O account, not your own Google account (unless you want to make some tests).
+Upon start the application should ask for access to your Google account, make sure that you select the account which should publish the videos, not your personal Google account (unless you want to make some tests).

 **Note**